melfraas/ETL_Project/README.md

 We will be using Postgres since our collective data is all similar and we are not having different kinds of data.
 Also, since we have specific information, we can also make sure to secure its type.

 #### ETL STEPS
-1. Scrape the data for sandwiches for the chosen joints from https://fastfoodnutrition.org/
-2. Collect all the required data
+1. Find data set for Bachelor's Degree majors broken down by age, sex, and state.
+2. Scrape the web for a list of colleges by state
 3. Create a [Quick DBD flow chart](https://github.com/Jen-Dean/for-now/blob/main/QuickDBD_Set_Up/QuickDBD_ScreenShot.png)
 4. Merge all the collected data into postgres sql database
-5. Create a comprehensive ReadMe File
-6. Create sample queries
+5. Create sample queries

 #### Team Roles